pdb-94/miguel/README.md

 The report focuses not only on the energetic results of the system evaluation but also on economic and ecologic parameters.
 This makes the results more comprehensible compared to the csv-files.
 The pdf-report can be used as a project brochure.

 ## Graphical user interface
 End of June 2023 a graphical user interface (GUI) has been implemented into MiGUEL to increase the usability of the tool.
 With the implentation the entry hurdle is lowered even more.
+The GUI follows the logical process as described above.
+1) Create Environemnt
+2) Add system components
+3) Run dispatch and evaluate system
+4) Export outputs

 ## Database